Networks-Learning/hcml-seminar-ws22/README.md

  - Room: Building G26, Room 113.
  - Date and time: Three days during the Winter Semester.
 It will be announced beforehand.
  - Kickoff meeting: Wednesday 26.10.22 15:00 - 16:00, Building G26, Room 113.
- - Registration: send a mail to nastaran@mpi-sws.org with your name and matriculation number.
+ - Registration: send an email to nastaran@mpi-sws.org with your name and matriculation number.
  - Topic selection: send an email to nastaran@mpi-sws.org with your preferred ranking for all the available topics.

 ## Instructors